 I had so many button mushrooms left over after my vegan mushroom gravy that I made 2 different recipes with it.
 They were perfect stuffing for my persimmons recipe because they work so well with lentils.

-I really wanted a button mushroom centered recipe and that’s how these roasted garlic mushrooms came about.
+I really wanted a button mushroom centered recipe and that’s how these roasted mushrooms with garlic came about.

 Traditionally, this recipe is drenched in butter and delegated to the side dish section.
 There is nothing wrong with that and I would devour a plateful of them, if they were sitting in front of me right now.